 The State of Colorado features a land mass that’s one third Public Land!
 This makes access to this land for hiking, camping, and riding extremely plentiful.

 There are some finer points to consider when designing your own trip:

 National Forest/BLM Land

-Unless otherwise posted, access for dispersed camping is available on most any National Forest and BLM land.
+Unless otherwise posted, access for dispersed camping is available on most National Forest and BLM land.
 The great majority of campsites that will be highlighted in this guide will be free, dispersed campsites in National Forest.
-In a few instances, camping will not be available, including right at trailheads/parking lots, or in public watershed areas.
+In a few instances, camping will not be available.
+These areas include right at trailheads/parking lots or within public watershed areas.
 These areas are usually posted as being off limits.

 Trails that go through National Forest/BLM land aren’t always opened to cycling and each trail is managed independently.
 You’ll have to double-check on bicycle access on trails you would like to ride.
 Many, many 14ers are located within National Forest/BLM land.
 All trails covered in this guide will be clearly marked on the type of access that is allowed.